Nausea is a feeling of discomfort that makes a person feel as though they might vomit. Constant nausea is when this feeling lasts for long periods.

 - vomiting blood or passing blood in the stool

 - feeling full quickly when eating

 However, different types of cancer cause a variety of symptoms.
 Some cancers may not present any obvious early symptoms.
-The American Cancer Society state that whether someone with cancer develops frequent nausea will depend on a range of factors, such as:
+The

 - the type of cancer they have

 - stress or anxiety

 Cancer treatment can also cause nausea.
 A person can find out if the treatment they need is likely to cause nausea by looking at whether that treatment has high, moderate, low, or minimal risk.